Sonjiseo/Opic/OPIc.md

 **Next**, semiconductors are also the key to the future.
  SK Hynix currently produces about 90% of the HBM chips that NVIDIA uses in its GPUs, which are essential for AI.
  And according to an article I read recently, Samsung signed a $16.5 billion deal with Tesla to supply AI chips.
- This shows that South Korean companies are not only strong today but also playing a key role in the future of global technology.
+ They show that South Korean companies are not only strong today but also playing a key role in the future of global technology.

 **Personally**, I think semiconductors are more than just a business.
  They are the foundation of our economy and also a source of pride.